Rajarata University of Sri Lanka

 A new curricular was designed with the objective of uplifting dry zone agriculture and awarded a B.Sc degree in Agriculture which is a four year special degree.

 First batch of 17 students was recruited in 21 April 2001 under the patronage of the first dean of the Faculty of Agriculture at Puliyankulama Prof. S.H.
 Upasena.
-From that two comprehensive curriculum revisions were carried out in 2003 and 2006.
-The total annual intake is 100 students today.
+From that, three comprehensive curriculum revisions were carried out in 2003,2006 and 2014.
+The total annual intake is 165 students today.

 Faculty of Agriculture, Rajarata University of Sri Lanka was established in 2001 and incepted at Puliyankulama, about three kilometers (3) away from ancient city of Anuradhapura and about ten (10) kilometers away from Mihintale where the administration building complex was located.
 It was started at a renovated paddy store complex where Faculty of Social Sciences and Humanities was located earlier.
 Faculty was established with three departments at the beginning and today consists of four departments namely